Ars3nicc/Ars3nicc/README.md

 <h1 align="center">My Github Profile</h1>
 <p align="center"> Hi I'm Franz!
-An aspiring web designer especially for UI/UX and I also have the knack for digital artistry as a hobby.<p>
+An aspiring web designer for both UI/UX and also full-stack so to speak.
+I also have the knack for digital artistry as a hobby.<p>
 <p align="center"> Also a cultured gentleman when it comes to anime.
 Do come ask me for recommendations to watch, I got loads.</p>